Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ## Third Party Components & Licenses

-- Immutable Database:
+- Blockchain:
-  Component: Use an immutable database like Apache Cassandra or a blockchain-based storage solution.
+  Component: Polygon (Ethereum layer-2 scaling solution).
-  License: Apache Cassandra is available under the Apache License 2.0, which allows commercial use, modification, distribution, and private use.
+  License: Most tools and libraries in the Polygon ecosystem are open-source and are typically licensed under the MIT License or Apache License 2.0.
+These licenses permit free use, modification, and distribution.

 - MongoDB Node.js Library:
   Component: MongoDB Node.js driver for database operations.